 Fidel & Putin

-Another reason of concern for us Venezuelans is this admiration toward authoritarians strongmen in other countries.
-For Chávez that strongman was non-the-less Cuban dictator for more than 50 years, Fidel Castro which derived in an increasing influence of Cuba in Venezuelan politics, economy, government and even the military and this is a problem that remains to this day, even after the passing of Chávez.
+Another reason of concern for us Venezuelans is this admiration toward authoritarian strongmen from other countries.
+For Chávez that strongman was none-the-less Cuban dictator for more than 50 years, Fidel Castro which derived in an increasing influence of Cuba in Venezuelan politics, economy, government and even the military and this is a problem that remains to this day, even after Chávez’s passing .

 Trump’s incoherent admission and denial of his alleged relation and somewhat attraction to the strong “leadership” of Putin not only says a lot of what kind of government Trump has in mind, but also of a strange and somewhat obscure possible influence of a foreign government on the potential US president.